-From 14 September onwards, the users of our online banking platforms, Business Online and/or District, have seen minor changes:
+Since 14 September 2020, the users of our online banking platform, District, have seen minor changes:

 - The logon flow has changed so that it is no longer possible to see which part of the authentication has failed during logon